Skip to main content

 My father's careful upkeeps -

-With all my home a shrine is.
+With all, my home a shrine feels.

 There's heart, there's soul, there's gaity,